Aromatherapists use essential oils to help improve emotional well-being and relieve everyday stresses.

 - taking details of the client's medical history, diet and lifestyle

-- selecting the oils you feel are appropriate for treating the client
+- selecting the oils you feel are appropriate for helping the client

 - blending the oils to be used